RayKux/Ghost-Eshop-Alternative-3ds/README.md

 ## English:

- This is an alternative 3ds eshop in the form of a Universal-Updater script.
+This is an alternative eshop 3ds in the form of a Unistore Universal-Updater.

- Put the .unistore files in /3ds/Universal-Updater/stores/
+Place the . unistore file in /3ds/Universal-Updater/stores/ (Having previously installed and started Universal-Updater)

 Made by Ghost0159.
-Chat with him on Gmail and don't hesitate to ask for more games to be added to him!
+Chat with him on Gmail and feel free to ask him for more games to be added!

 Mail: contact.ghost01@gmail.com

+To make a paypal donation click [here](https://www.paypal.com/paypalme/WTCub).

 Download the latest version [here](https://github.com/Ghost0159/Ghost-Eshop-Alternative-3ds/releases/tag/v4.0).

- The latest version available is "v4.0"!
-Check its output!
+The last valid version is the "v4.0"!
+Tested there!

 **Universal-Team is not affiliated with this project.
 Universal-Team is against piracy.**

- *This script will become a homebrew that will absolutely not depend on Universal-Team or using one of their tools, when the homebrew of its script comes out, we will adapt its script so that it does not work with Universal-Updater.*
+*This unistore will become a homebrew that will not depend on Universal-Team or using any of their tools, when the homebrew of its unistore comes out, we will adapt this unistore so that it does not work with Universal-Updater.*

- We currently have: **223** files in . cia format
+We currently have: **223** file in . cia format

 *Test:*

 -For games over 200Mib, it is advisable to have a stable connection (*ADSL + Private network*)

 -For games over 950Mib, it is advisable to have fiber (*Fiber + Private network*)

 _____________________________________________________________________________________________________________________